— FAQ —

 Less than you might think, but more than zero.
 I need you at the scoping call, I'll need access to the relevant accounts, and I'll need your input on any copy or content that's specific to your business.
 After that, I build and test, and come back with the finished work for review.

 You get a video walkthrough showing everything running, plus written documentation where it makes sense.
-One round of revisions is included on fixed-scope projects.
-After that, you can either run the systems yourself, book one-off support for specific issues, or move onto a retainer if you want me close to the business on an ongoing basis.
+One round of revisions is included.
+After that, you can run the systems yourself, book a new Priority Project for further work, or move onto an Operations Partner retainer if you want me close to the business on an ongoing basis.

 Both.
-The systems I build are designed to work whether you're a team of one or a team of ten.
-If you have a team, I can set up access and run a training session on the systems during handover, so your team can use what's been built without needing to learn it from scratch.
+The systems I build work whether you are a team of one or a team of ten.
+If you have a team, I can set up access and run a training session during handover, so they can use what has been built without learning it from scratch.

 Yes.
-That's what distinguishes a system that's been built properly from one that's been patched together.
-Scaling usually means adding to or extending what's already there, not starting again.
-If we've set the foundations up right, they hold.
+That is what separates a system built properly from one patched together.
+Scaling usually means adding to or extending what is already there, not starting again.
+Set the foundations up right and they hold.
+Structure creates freedom, and that holds as the business grows.

 - Something not answered here? -